sonatype-nexus-community/DevAudit/PITCHME.md

 +++

 ### Application Server Configuration Auditing : Overview
-DevAudit audits the server version and the server configuration for the OpenSSH sshd, Apache httpd, MySQL, and Nginx servers with many more coming.
-Configuration auditing is based on the [Alpheus](https://github.com/allisterb/Alpheus) library and is done using full syntactic analysis of the server configuration files.
-Server configuration rules are stored in YAML text files and can be customized to the needs of developers.
-Support for many more servers and applications and types of analysis is coming.
+- Audits the server version and the server configuration for servers.
+- Supports OpenSSH sshd, Apache httpd, MySQL, and Nginx servers with many more coming.
+- Configuration auditing is based on the [Alpheus](https://github.com/allisterb/Alpheus) library using full syntactic analysis of the server configuration files.
+- Server configuration rules are stored in YAML text files and can be customized to the needs of developers.

 ---